pyquil.noise module

 p_corrected an array with as many dimensions as there are qubits that contains the noisy-readout-corrected estimated probabilities for each measured bitstring, i.e., p[i,j,...,k] gives the estimated probability of bitstring ij...k.

-pyquil.noise.corrupt_bitstring_probs(p: ndarray, assignment_probabilities: List[ndarray]) ndarray[source]
+pyquil.noise.corrupt_bitstring_probs(p: ndarray, assignment_probabilities: list[ndarray]) ndarray[source]

 Given a 2d array of true bitstring probabilities (outer axis iterates over shots, inner axis over bits) and a list of assignment probability matrices (one for each bit in the readout, ordered like the inner axis of results) compute the corrupted probabilities.